lzwjava/blog-source/original/2025-02-20-second-hand-en.md

 - Bought Xiaomi Mi Router 4C (https://www.mi.com/global/product/mi-router-4c/).

 - In 2025, I bought a second-hand iPod Touch 4.
 On its iOS system, the voice memo, camera, browser, and calculator still work well, but iTunes, Movies, Maps, and the App Store are unusable.

+- The apps that don't need a server, like Camera and Voice Memo, will be more stable after years.